hash20192/Corporate-Recruitment-System/README.md

 Bachelor of Engineering in Computer Science & Enigneering last semester project in JAVA2EE (around the year 2014).

 Goals of the Project
-1. Create a job recruitment portal that can bridge the gap between employers and employee.
+1. Create a job recruitment portal that can bridge the gap between Employers and Job seekers.
 2. Create a quality code with better structure without using any framework.
 3. Use standard design patterns to implement the structure.
 4. Learn the effects of scope creeping and development constraints.